Sources of Transfer Credit

 Evaluation of Transfer Credit

 - Truman has already evaluated courses at several universities worldwide for transfer credit.
-Click here and select 'Foreign Country' to look for your international college or university.
+Use our Transfer Equivalency Guide and select ‘Foreign Country’ to look for your international college or university.

 - International students are encouraged to submit course descriptions and/or syllabi to the Registrar’s Office if they want their courses to transfer as substitution to Truman courses.
 Both the course description and the course syllabus are recommended.

 - English official translations of transcripts must be submitted along with the official transcripts.
 The Registrar’s Office will not translate transcripts.